cmuthapp/CS219_FileSync/README.md

 3. Open the port 2122 in all the Systems

-4.Record the SSH username and password for the client systems.
+4. Record the SSH username and password for the client systems.